eggheads/eggdrop/doc/sphinx_source/coreDocs/core.rst

     You might prefer to comment this out and use the userinfo1.0.tcl script which provides commands for changing all of these.

-  | unbind dcc n tcl \*dcc:tcl
+  #unbind dcc n tcl \*dcc:tcl
-  | unbind dcc n set \*dcc:set
+  #unbind dcc n set \*dcc:set
-  |   Comment these two lines if you wish to enable the .tcl and .set commands.
+    Uncomment these two lines if you wish to disable the .tcl and .set commands.
-      If you select your owners wisely, you should be okay enabling these.
+    If you select your owners wisely, you should be okay leaving these enabled.

   set must-be-owner 1
     If you enable this setting, only permanent owners (owner setting) will